lucasquemelli/twitter_data_extraction/README.md

 # 1. Problem Description

-In this project, we created a **pipeline** using **Apache Airflow** to extract data from **Twitter** and hence **Apache Spark** to transform the data.
+In this project, we created a **pipeline** using firstly **Apache Airflow** to extract data from **Twitter** and hence **Apache Spark** to transform the data.
 The purpose was to analyze Twitter user **interactions**.
 The chosen pipeline was **ELT** format, since we want to save raw data before transforming them - to avoid errors.

-The main idea of this project is to extract data from Twitter, such as tweets, retweets and likes.
-The purpose of extracting the data is to create an interaction analysis using Machine Learning to evaluate how positive are the tweets involving @AluraOnline on Twitter.
+The main idea of this project was to extract data from Twitter, such as tweets, retweets and likes.
+The purpose of extracting the data is to create an interaction analysis to evaluate how positive are the tweets involving @AluraOnline on Twitter.

 Alura is a Brazilian educational platform about technology.
 For further information about Alura, access their website: [Alura.](https://www.alura.com.br
 )